Special Features of the AYA Salzburg Program:

 Salzburg is a beautiful city on the banks of the Salzach River, and its history stretches back to pre-Roman times.
 Austria borders Germany, Switzerland, Italy, Hungary, Slovakia, the Czech Republic, and Slovenia; multiple budget air carriers connect it to Britain, Spain, and numerous other countries, making it a perfect base for European travel.

-University of Salzburg Courses: You will be enrolled as a regular U. of Salzburg student and can take almost any regular course offered by the University of Salzburg (some are taught in English).
+: You will be enrolled as a regular U. of Salzburg student and can take almost any regular course offered by the University of Salzburg (some are taught in English).
+Click here to view courses taught in English

 Students may complete a service-learning component in order to gain experience in the German-language job market.